unoplatform/uno/doc/articles/features/cursors.md

 ## Changing the default cursor for button-based controls on WASM

-To provide a web-like feel of Uno Platform WebAssembly apps, we use the "hand" cursor for controls deriving from `ButtonBase`.
+To provide a web-like feel of Uno Platform WebAssembly apps, we use the "hand" cursor for "interactive" controls (currently including controls derived from `ButtonBase` and `ToggleSwitch` control).
 This makes the experience feel familiar to users.
-If you want your application to feel more like a native application, you can set the `FeatureConfiguration.ButtonBase.UseHandCursor` to `false`:
+If you want your application to feel more like a native application, you can set the `FeatureConfiguration.Cursors.UseHandForInteraction` to `false`:

 ```
-Uno.UI.FeatureConfiguration.ButtonBase.UseHandCursor = false;
+Uno.UI.FeatureConfiguration.Cursors.UseHandForInteraction = false;
 ```

-Make sure to set this property early in the application life cycle, ideally at the beginning of the `Main` method in `Program.cs`, which is located in the WASM project.
+Make sure to set this property early in the application lifecycle, before the window content is first set, for example at the beginning of the `Main` method in `Program.cs`, which is located in the WASM project.